jennnaa/Fintech-class/README.md

 Beanworks domain in the accounting and expenses management in Financial industry.

 ### What have been the major trends and innovations of this domain over the last 5-10 years?
-In the past 5-10 years, Beanworks achieved a lot of recognitions in the financial technology industry such as:  *[X]*
+In the past 5-10 years, Beanworks achieved a lot of recognitions in the financial technology industry such as:  *[7]*
 - Name to BIV's Top 100 Fastest Growing Companies
 - IOFM Game Changer Award for 2017
 - Top 10 Finalist at Intuit's $100 Small Business App Showdown